Neurs12/Neurs12/README.md

 ## Hi there! 👋

-Full-stack developer, 7 years experience, without any work experience, me love make apps.
+Full-stack developer, 7 years experience, without any work experience, *me love make apps and stuff that help people around me*.

 Most of my repos on here are documented on how it works and why did I decided to make that.
 So be sure to check it out!